 Video shows deadly collision between La. church van and out-of-control semi

-GAINESVILLE, Fla. - The WBRZ Investigative Unit, through its ABC News partnership, obtained crash video that’s part of the NTSB investigation into the collision between a semi and a church van that killed five kids from Louisiana earlier this year.
+GAINESVILLE, Fla. - The WBRZ Investigative Unit, through its ABC News partnership, obtained crash video (WARNING) that’s part of the NTSB investigation into the collision between a semi and a church van that killed five kids from Louisiana earlier this year.

 The video shows the devastating moment a semi crashed into the van on I-75 near Gainesville, Florida, as the church group from Avoyelles Parish was on its way to Disney World.